Published on 29 Aug 02

 This seminar paper presents a workshop on what is an acceptable demerger in terms of the tests laid out in the proposed legislation.
 In particular, they will consider issues around proportionality, the ownership/active business requirements, the likely position of non-resident shareholders, and relief from CGT 'J' events.

-in advising clients on a broad range of corporate tax issues
+Peter is a Senior Tax Partner at KPMG.
+Peter specialises in advising clients on a broad range of corporate tax

 Click here to expand/collapse more articles by Peter MURRAY.

 Further details about this event: